Keepnet – AI-powered human risk management platform logo

 Key Features of Modern Email Security Platforms

-Email security platforms have evolved significantly, now incorporating a range of essential features alongside advanced technological capabilities.
+Email security platforms have evolved significantly, now incorporating a range of essential features alongside advanced technological capabilities such as email segmentation.
 Organizations must understand these key features and capabilities to select and implement solutions capable of addressing both current and future security challenges.

 Mandatory Features such as URL Analysis, DMARC, and Account Takeover Prevention